 - HotkeyLabel class

 - CycleHotkeyLabel class

-- ToggleHotkeyLabel
+- ToggleHotkeyLabel class

+- BannerPanel class

+- TextButton class

 - List class

 - FilteredList class

 - TabBar class

 - Tab class

 - RangeSlider class

+- gui.textures

 A number of lua modules with names starting with gui are dedicated to wrapping the natives of the dfhack.screen module in a way that is easy to use.
 This allows relatively easily and naturally creating dialogs that integrate in the main game UI window.